Search this site

 Conferences and Events

 Annually, The Encephalitis Society host a Professional Seminar with our Professional Advisory Panel, to help promote and assist research into Encephalitis.
-Attendance is free to Professional Members of The Society.
+Attendance is free to Professional Members of The Society (Membership is free and you can sign up online).

 The next Seminar will be held on Monday 1st December 2014 in London, 13:00 to 18:00 to include a Cheese and Wine reception.